 Updated June 30th, 2022 

 It’s hard to quantify how much of Bitcoin’s price volatility is really due to Musk’s tweets since Bitcoin has always been volatile and its value is based on demand and supply.
 We have seen Bitcoin’s price drop dramatically many times since its creation, long before Musk owned it.

-Even if Musk were to sell all of his Bitcoin tomorrow, the long-term price impact would be negligible.
+Even if Musk were to sell all of his Bitcoin tomorrow, the long-term price impact would be negligible and short term.
 Bitcoin was around long before Musk’s purchase and it will be around long after if and when he sells.

 What About NFT’s And Smart Contracts?